 How to make it: Whisk together 150ml coconut milk, 30g chia seeds and half a teaspoon of vanilla extract.
 Add to a breakfast jar or small bowl, cover and refrigerate for a few hours or overnight.
 For an added dose of vegan protein, add a scoop or two of Purition Vegan before eating.

 13. Vegan yoghurt bowl

 Creamy, crunchy and uber-nutritious, a vegan yoghurt bowl is a great low-carb breakfast for busy weekdays.
-Unsweetened coconut and soy yoghurt are typically the lowest in carbohydrates.
+Unsweetened coconut and soy yoghurt are typically the lowest in carbohydrates, but soy is the higher protein option.
 Mix in some fruit, seeds, nuts and a scoop of low-carb protein powder for a tasty and nutritious start to the day!